aflin/rampart/docs/source/rampart-main.rst

 ~~~~~~~~~~~~~~~~~~
 Though Rampart supports ``setTimeout()`` (and other async functions via
 babel), the functions added to `Duktape <https://duktape.org>`_
 via modules as well as the built-in functions are syncronous.
-Raw javascript
+Raw JavaScript
 execution is more memory efficient, but far slower than with, e.g., node.js.
 However, the functionality and speed of the available C functions provide
-comparable efficacy and are a viable alternative to
+comparable efficacy, excellent performance and are a viable alternative to
 `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_,
 `MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other
 stacks, all in a single product, while consuming considerably less resources